neuecc/ZeroFormatter/README.md

 **Object Format**

 Object is defined user own type.
-Class is lazy evaluation which has index header.
+Class is lazy evaluation which has index header(variant of VariableSizeList in wireformat).

 Struct is eager evaluation, if all property/field types are fixed length which struct is marked fixed-length, else variable-length.